swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 ![Package swift actions](/assets/images/getting-started-with-vscode-swift/language-features/package_actions.png)

-It also provides code actions to automate common tasks.
+SourceKit LSP also provides code actions to automate common tasks.
 Code actions in VS Code appear as a light bulb near the editor margin (see the above screenshot for an example of this).
 Clicking on the light bulb will show you the available actions which can include: